danirenae/arrays_strings/README.md

 ## Description

 This exercise has a simple input field and a button.
-The text input will only accept letters and then outputs the string in the DOM as follows:
+The text input will only accept letters and then outputs the string in the DOM as follows:<br>
 1. outputs the string as entered <br>
 2. outputs the reversed string <br>
 3. outputs the characters in the string in alphabetical order <br>